All Products

 If you want DataWorks to periodically schedule your batch synchronization task, you must configure scheduling properties for the task.
 This step describes how to configure scheduling properties for a batch synchronization task.
 You can go to the configuration tab of the batch synchronization task and click Properties in the right-side navigation pane to configure scheduling properties for the task.
 For information about how to use scheduling parameters, see Description for using scheduling parameters in data synchronization.

-• Configure scheduling parameters: If you use variables in the preceding steps for the batch synchronization task, you can assign scheduling parameters or constants to the variables as values.
+• Configure scheduling parameters: If you use variables when you configure the batch synchronization task, you can assign scheduling parameters to the variables as values.

 • Configure time properties: The time properties define the mode in which the batch synchronization task is scheduled in the production environment.
 In the Schedule section of the Properties tab of the task, you can configure properties such as the instance generation mode, scheduling type, and scheduling cycle for the task.